facontidavide/CPP_Optimizations_Diary/docs/2d_transforms.md

 ![really](img/really.jpg)

-I say this because for some of you it will be absolutely obvious... in retrospective.
+I say this because, for some of you ,it will be absolutely obvious... in retrospective.

-On the other hand, I have seen ** this same code** being actually used in open source projects.
+On the other hand, I have seen **this same code** being used in open source projects.

 Projects with hundreds of Github stars missed this (apparently obvious) opportunity for optimization.